unprolix/newhope/README.md

 This codebase has not yet been reviewed by anyone other than the author.
-Until such time as it has been competently reviewed, please consider it as a draft implementation only, and do not rely on it for actual securtiy in practice.
+Until such time as it has been competently reviewed, please consider it as a draft implementation only, and do not rely on it for actual security in practice.
 Judged by comparison with the reference library, it does produce correct results but could contain subtle (or obvious!) flaws.
 In addition, it has not been optimized for performance and at this stage is probably quite a bit slower than the